solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 - **Feature Gate program:** The Core BPF program introduced in [SIMD 0089](./0089-programify-feature-gate-program.md) that will own all feature accounts.
-- **Staged Features PDA:** The PDA under the Feature Gate program used to track features submitted for activation.
+- **Staged Features PDA:** A PDA under the Feature Gate program used to track features submitted for activation per epoch.
 - **Get Epoch Stake Syscall:** The new syscall introduced in [SIMD 0133](./0133-syscall-get-epoch-stake.md) that returns the current epoch stake for a given vote account address.